apitrace/apitrace/README.markdown

 But beware of wrapper shell scripts -- what matters is the architecture of the main process.

-Run the application you want to trace as
+Run the GLX application you want to trace as

     LD_PRELOAD=/path/to/apitrace/wrappers/glxtrace.so /path/to/application

 and it will generate a trace named `application.trace` in the current directory.
 You can specify the written trace filename by setting the `TRACE_FILE` environment variable before running.

+For EGL applications you will need to use `egltrace.so` instead of `glxtrace.so`.

 The `LD_PRELOAD` mechanism should work with the majority applications.
 There are some applications (e.g., Unigine Heaven, Android GPU emulator, etc.), that